Fire and rescue services

 US dollars can be readily exchanged.
 Make sure banknotes are in good condition and aren't counterfeit.
 Only use authorised foreign exchange providers.

-You must have a valid International Driving Permit (IDP) to drive in Turkmenistan.
+You will need both a valid Australian and International Driving Permit (IDP) to drive in Turkmenistan (digital driver's licences may not be accepted).

 Road travel between regions of Turkmenistan can be restricted at short notice.